How to become a data scientist

 - retail and sales organisations

-Look out for coding bootcamps for people who are under-represented in data science.
+Look out for coding bootcamps that offer intensive training courses in computing and data science.

-You can also find free coding courses through The Skills Toolkit.
+You can also find free computer science and coding courses through The Skills Toolkit.